$\mu$Ed API: Towards a Shared API for Education Microservices: Abstract

 Learning at scale often requires domain-specific automation such as assessment and feedback.
 An organization locked in to a general learning platform without these specialist automations limits its pedagogical offering.
 An ecosystem of interoperable, platform-agnostic microservices for domain-specific automation would solve this problem.
-To develop an effective eco-system, a standard interface (API) for education microservices is required.
+To develop an effective ecosystem, a standard interface (API) for education microservices is required.

 We propose an initial specification for a standard, platform-independent API for educational microservices, $\upmu$Ed.
 The API integrates functionality from existing systems in use at four institutions, which are adopting the new API.
-The API is initially specified for automation of feedback, assessment, and educational chatbots, with further service types envisaged in the future.
+The API is initially specified for automation of feedback, assessment, and educational chatbots, with further service types planned.

-The API specification provided here enables the development of an eco-system of education microservices that will facilitate automation in more domains, to more users, providing a richer learning experience in a wide range of disciplines.
+The API specification provided here enables the development of an ecosystem of education microservices that will facilitate automation in more domains, to more users, providing a richer learning experience in a wide range of disciplines.

 \ccsdesc[500]{General and reference~Computing standards, RFCs and guidelines} \ccsdesc[500]{Applied computing~Education}

 \keywords{EdTech, Education Technology, API, Automated Assessment, Automated Feedback, Educational Chatbots}